The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 The Silent Battle for Your Body

-The moment your brain learns to rest…
+The moment your brain learns to rest…the profit machine looks for new ways to get your attention.

 The Psychological Undercurrent

 GLP-1 drugs work on hormones.
-But snacks?
+Snacks often work on something deeper.

-They won’t ask “Are you hungry?”
+They won’t ask, “Are you hungry?”

 They’ll whisper, “Haven’t you earned this?”